Palm Springs to Joshua Tree National Park – a day trip experience

 Top attractions to see at Joshua Tree National Park

 Joshua Tree National Park boasts a distinctive desert landscape, rich with rock formations and diverse flora and fauna.
-Here are some of the top attractions to check out while exploring the park:
+I visited many of the top attractions here in one day and you can also do the same.

 Joshua Trees: These iconic trees, after which the park is named, are scattered throughout the region.